rdelao/square-wave/README.md

 ./white_noise_gen.out coordinates.txt
 ```

-Each set of coordinates are writtin on a new line in the form `x,y`
+Each set of coordinates are written on a new line in the form `x,y`

 Where `x` is the time elapsed in microseconds (starting at 0) and `y` is the recorded
 amplitude, truncated to 4 decimal places.